dbfl2026/db-work-samples/Systems/RR-Contact-Review-Queue/rr-review-queue-workflow-spec.md

 - `Review Notes`

 ## Routing Logic
+The workflow evaluates three intake fields:
+- `Target Country`
+- `Target City`
+- `Move Timeframe`

+Based on those fields, the contact is routed into one of three paths.

 ### Path 1 - Ready for Review
 A contact goes to **Ready for Review** when: